Ozan Kabak transfer: Liverpool agree deal for Schalke centre-back as Arsenal defender Shkodran Mustafi set to join Bundesliga club

 Kabak was on Liverpool's radar last summer and is a long-term target of the club's recruitment team.

+Former Schalke and Huddersfield boss David Wagner strongly recommended the 20-year-old to Jurgen Klopp over the past 12 months, as well as Klopp's close friend and former Schalke sporting director Christian Heidel.

+It is understood Liverpool favoured an initial loan deal in order not to present any long-term obstacles to Nat Phillips and Rhys Williams' pathway at the club.

-Schalke paid £13m for him in 2019 and he is contracted to the Bundesliga club until 2024.
+Schalke paid £13m for Kabak in 2019 and he is currently contracted to the Bundesliga club until 2024.

-The 28-year-old is in negotiations with Arsenal over an early termination of his contract which is due to expire in the summer, allowing him to join Schalke as a free agent.
+Sky in Germany report Shkodran Mustafi is negotiating an early termination of his Arsenal contract which is due to expire in the summer, allowing Schalke to sign him on a free transfer with a small compensation fee to the Gunners.

 Mustafi, who has 20 caps for Germany and was part of their 2014 World Cup-winning squad, has fallen out of Mikel Arteta's plans at the Emirates Stadium this season.

-Liverpool are also close to bringing in Preston defender Ben Davies, with the centre-back undergoing a medical ahead of a £1.6m move to Anfield.
+The Premier League champions are set to send 19-year-old centre-back Sepp van den Berg to Deepdale on loan until the end of the season as part of the deal.

+Liverpool have paid £500,000 up front for Davies but Preston could receive add-ons totalling up to £1.1m, while the Championship club will also retain a 20 per cent sell-on clause on the defender.

-The Premier League champions' move for Kabak came after they failed in an attempt to sign Marseille centre-back Duje Caleta-Car.
+The Reds' move for Kabak came after they failed in an attempt to sign Marseille centre-back Duje Caleta-Car.

 Liverpool were understood to have agreed a deal with the Ligue 1 side for the 24-year-old Croatia international, who has been a regular under Andre Villas-Boas this season.